admin-shell-io/questions-and-answers/README.md

 A: To our knowledge, JSON/XML can be "lossless" converted to RDF.
 We consider RDF to be a suitable format for more enhanced applications, e.g. requiring complex queries.
 So it is just that the focus is a little bit different when to use which format.

+The RDF scheme/OWL files (.ttl files) are maintained in the repository “aas-spec” of the github project  admin-shell-io: https://github.com/admin-shell-io/aas-specs/tree/master/schemas/rdf.
+The mapping rules how to derive the RDF schema from the technology neutral meta model as defined in this specification can be found here: https://github.com/admin-shell-io/aas-specs/tree/master/schemas/json#json-mapping-rules.
+Example files can be found here: https://github.com/admin-shell-io/aas-specs/tree/master/schemas/rdf/examples.

   (Answered 2022-08-15)

 ## Asset Administration Shell in Detail Series